 Supporting the patient while walking.

-Moving the patient to the head of a wide bed.
+Moving the patient to the head of the wide bed.

-Moving the patient with the help of a diaper to the edge of the bed with variable height.
+Moving the patient using a diaper to the edge of the bed with varying heights.

-Transferring the patient to the head of a bed with a fold-down headboard using a sheet.
+Moving the patient to the head of a drop-down bed using a sheet.

 Moving the helpless patient to the head of the bed.

-Transferring the patient from a sitting position on the bed with legs down to a chair.
+Moving the patient from the “sitting on the bed with legs down” position to a chair.

-Transferring a patient from a “sitting on a bed with legs down” position to a wheelchair with a non-removable footrest.
+Transferring the patient from the “sitting on the bed with legs down” position to a wheelchair with a non-removable footrest.

-Transferring a patient from a bed to a chair without armrests or a backrest.
+Transferring a patient from a bed to a chair without armrests or backrest.

-Moving the patient from a sitting position to a lying position.
+Moving the patient from the “sitting on a chair” position to the “lying on the bed” position.

-Transferring a patient from bed to wheelchair and vice versa.
+Transferring the patient from bed to gurney and back.

-Transferring a patient from a regular bed to a stretcher and vice versa.
+Transferring a patient from a regular bed to a gurney and vice versa.

-Turning the patient on their side with a diaper and placing in this position.
+Turning the patient onto his side using a pad and placing him in this position.

-Turning the patient on his side using the method of "joint log rolling" and placing in this position.
+Turning the patient onto his side using the “joint log roll” method and placing him in this position.

-Turning and placing the patient in the prone position.
+Turn over and place the patient in the prone position.

 1 Introduction

-Techniques for holding, lifting, moving the patient by one, two or more persons
+Techniques for holding, lifting, moving a patient by one, two or more persons

-The medical profession is inherently humane.
-Regardless of the hardships, the health worker goes to any difficulties to solve the problem.
-Often these difficulties are directly related to the risk to their own health.
+The medical profession is humane in its essence.
+Regardless of the hardships, the health worker goes to any lengths to solve the problem.
+Often these difficulties are directly related to risks to one’s own health.

-There are objective data on occupational hazards associated with chemical, epidemiological, and ergonomic factors of a medical worker's work.
+There are objective data on occupational hazards associated with chemical, epidemiological, and ergonomic factors in the work of a medical worker.

-Of the ergonomic factors, doctors and nurses most often distinguished eye strain.
-The overload of the musculoskeletal system was higher among junior medical personnel, which is explained by the need to move seriously ill patients "operating unit, intensive care, resuscitation".
+Of the ergonomic factors, doctors and nurses most often identified eye strain.
+The overload of the musculoskeletal system was higher among junior medical personnel, which is explained by the need to move seriously ill patients “in the operating room, intensive care, resuscitation.”

-Lack of various aids to work with seriously ill patients is one of the causes of pain in the lumbosacral region and accidents.
+Lack of various aids for working with seriously ill patients, one of the causes of pain in the lumbosacral region and accidents.

-Ergonomics is a scientific discipline that studies labor processes in order to optimize tools and working conditions, increase the efficiency of a person’s labor activity and preserve his health.
+Ergonomics is a scientific discipline that studies labor processes with the aim of optimizing tools and working conditions, increasing the efficiency of a person’s work activity and preserving his health.

-Knowledge and use in the process of caring for patients of special methods and techniques that reduce the load on the spine, can reduce the risk of injury and damage to nurses.
+Knowledge and use of special methods and techniques in the process of caring for patients that reduce the load on the spine can reduce the risk of injuries and injuries in nurses.

-Today there are more than thirty techniques movements that are relatively safe for the health of the sister.
+Today there are more than thirty techniques movements that are relatively safe for the sister’s health.

 Remember!
-Never lift the patient in front of you (in front of your knees), as you will have to do this with outstretched arms.
-Never lift the patient to the side of you, as this significantly bends the spine!
+Never lift the patient in front of you (in front of your knees), as you will have to do this with your arms outstretched.
+Never lift a patient from your side, as this will significantly bend the spine!

-Sister's hand position.
-The chosen method of holding during transfer depends on the presence of painful areas in the patient and what kind of assistance will be provided to him during transfer.
-It is necessary to control the position of the body and the movement of the patient as much as possible.
+The position of the sister's hands.
+The method of restraint used during transfer depends on the patient's painful areas and how much assistance will be provided during transfer.
+It is necessary to control the patient's body position and movement as much as possible.

-Sister's back position and spine during movement must be straight.
-Shoulders, as far as possible, should be in the same plane with the pelvis.
-When lifting the patient with one hand, the other, free, maintains the balance of the body and, consequently, the position of the back, being a support for relieving the load from the spine.
+Sister's back position and spine must be straight during movement.
+The shoulders, as far as possible, should be in the same plane as the pelvis.
+When lifting the patient with one hand, the other, free, maintains the balance of the torso and, therefore, the position of the back, serving as a support for relieving the load from the spine.

-Some patients may be helped to raise themselves by doing a few rocking movements with the help of a nurse to create propulsion.
-In this case, the actual force expended by the nurse to lift the patient into a standing position may be minimal.
+Some patients can help themselves to lift if, with the help of a nurse, they make several rocking movements to create a driving force.
+In this case, the actual force expended by the nurse to lift the patient to a standing position may be minimal.

-When dealing with even a helpless patient, gentle rocking of him and his sister can kick-start the movement and facilitate the lifting process.
-These skills can be learned, but this requires a sense of rhythm, coordination of movements, as well as understanding and cooperation on the part of the patient.
+When dealing with even a helpless patient, gentle rocking of him and the nurse can encourage movement and make the lifting process easier.
+These skills can be learned, but require a sense of rhythm, coordination, and patient understanding and cooperation.

-Team work.
+Working in a team.
 Patient movement can only be successful ifcoordination of movements.
-For example, one sister plays the role of a leader in givingno orders, makes sure that everyone involved in the process and the patient is fullyready to move, She evaluates the safety of the environment, observesgives behind the facial expression of the patient when he moves.
-The physically strongest sister in the team (regardless of position) should take on the heaviest part of the bodyhips and torso of the patient.
+For example, one sister plays the role of leadergives orders, makes sure that everyone involved in the process and the patient is completelyready to move, She assesses the safety of the environment, observesgives behind the patient's facial expression as he moves.
+The physically strongest nurse in the team (regardless of position) must take on the heaviest part of the bodythe patient's hips and torso.

 2 Lifting the patient

-When starting the lift, you need to: make sure that the sister's legs are occupied stable position on the floor.
+When starting the lift, you need to: make sure that your sister’s legs are in stable position on the floor.

-Choose the most The best way holding the patient.
+Choose the most best way holding the patient.

 Get as close to the patient as possible.
 Keep your back straight.